samanta2299/terraform-lab/es3/Ansible_control_node/README.md

 ```bash
 ansible all -m ping
 ```
-In SSH, you can check the status of the network interfaces that were previously created As you can see, the network interfaces have been created, but they are in a "DOWN" state, meaning they are not active
+By connecting in SSH to a controlled VM, you can check the status of the network interfaces that were previously created As you can see, the network interfaces have been created, but they are in a "DOWN" state, meaning they are not active (only host-only UP)

 ![](images/4.png)